Kolbe Academy is a full service curriculum provider and bookstore. Customers may conduct business with Kolbe Academy in many ways:

 After You Receive the Welcome Packet…

-An Academic Advisor will be in touch with you shortly after you receive your Welcome Packet to welcome you to our program.
-You should expect this call within two to three weeks of your receipt of the Welcome Packet, giving you enough time to carefully read through all the material.
+For new families with children enrolled in our home school courses, an Academic Advisor will be in touch with you shortly after your school start date to welcome you to our program.
+You should expect this call a few weeks after the start of your school year, giving you enough time to carefully read through all the material.
 The advisor will make sure that you have received and understand all the contents of the Welcome Packet.
 Our families overseas may receive their welcome calls via e-mail.

 The advisor can assist you in placing your book order based on the particular academic requirements of your children.
 However, enrolling families need not wait to consult with staff before ordering books.
 Kolbe home school families are free to substitute our selections with courses and materials of their own choosing.

 - A grade report is a sampling of the student’s work sent to the advisors by the parent, along with a report card of grades.
 An advisor reviews the work, verifies the grades assigned, makes comments, and sends a report to the parents.
-Grades are verified by sending in one sample of work for each grade given.
+Grades are verified by sending work samples.
+Please see “Reporting Grades to Kolbe Academy” in the Parent Handbook for more details.

 - Grade reporting is a service, not a requirement.
 Parents are not required to file a year end grade report before enrolling for the next school year.
 However, if no reports at all are filed, or if the required elements are not sent in, Kolbe Academy cannot validate the grades given by the parents on official transcripts.

-- Kolbe recommends filing reports quarterly for grades K-8 and at the end of each semester for high school.
+- Kolbe recommends filing reports quarterly for grades K-6 and at the end of each semester for junior high and high school.